-Please note that the information on this page is under review and will be updated.
+Note: the information on this page is under review for updates.

 Consumers who use medical and security alarms should check to make sure they will continue to work when they switch to the National Broadband Network (NBN).